box/box-dotnet-sdk-gen/docs/Ai.md

 A successful response including the answer from the LLM.

-## Send AI request to generate text
+## Generate text

-Sends an AI request to supported LLMs and returns an answer specifically focused on the creation of new text.
+Sends an AI request to supported Large Language Models (LLMs) and returns generated text based on the provided prompt.

 This operation is performed by calling function `CreateAiTextGen`.